cheekiiboom/frankrbot/README.md

 #### 1. Open the file, 'credentials.txt' in 'src'

-#### 2. Replace, CHANNEL_NAME, with your twitch username in lowercase (ex: nodemon0092)
+#### 2. Replace, CHANNEL_NAME, with your twitch channel username in lowercase (ex: nodemon0092)

 - At this point you may want to hide your screen if you're live streaming this process
+- Keep your OAUTH_TOKEN private!
 #### 3. Next, you need an OAUTH_TOKEN (this token allows the bot to read and send messages in your chat):

 _Please see the instructions below the URL to continue_